knockout/knockout/documentation/observables.md

 Pretty simple, really.

-**Important** - this documentation refers to Knockout version 1.1.0pre.
-If you're using an older version of Knockout, e.g., 1.0.5, you need to pass parameters to `ko.applyBindings` in the opposite order, e.g., `ko.applyBindings(document.body, myViewModel)`.

 # Observables

 OK, you've seen how to create a basic view model and how to display one of its properties using a binding.
 But one of the key benefits of KO is that it updates your UI automatically when the view model changes.
 How can KO know when parts of your view model change?
 Answer: you need to declare your model properties as *observables*, because these are special JavaScript objects that can notify subscribers about changes, and can automatically detect dependencies.